 The following interscholastic/intramural activities may be conducted during the school year.
-To be eligible to try out or participate in the following activities, all students must have a current written physical on file in the nurse's office.
+To be eligible to try out or participate in the following activities, all grade 6 - 8 students must have a current written physical on file in the nurse's office.
+The following interscholastic sports are available to students in grade 6 - 8:

-Fall: Soccer, Volleyball Winter: Boys & Girls Basketball, Cheerleading Spring: Baseball, Softball, Track
+Fall: Soccer, Volleyball

+Winter: Boys & Girls Basketball, Cheerleading

+Spring: Baseball, Softball, Track